-Blood pressure is a measurement of the force applied to the walls of your arteries as your heart pumps blood through your body.
+Blood pressure is a measurement of the force on the walls of your arteries as your heart pumps blood through your body.

 You or your health care provider will wrap the blood pressure cuff snugly around your upper arm.
 The lower edge of the cuff should be 1 inch above the bend of your elbow.

-Inflating the cuff too slowly or not high enough may cause a false reading.
-If you loosen the valve too much, you won't be able to determine your blood pressure.
+Inflating the cuff too slowly or not inflating it to a high enough pressure may cause a false reading.
+If you loosen the valve too much, you will not be able to measure your blood pressure.

 The procedure may be done two or more times.